GWphua/aws-notes/README.md

   - Restrict access to certain services
   - Enforce PCI compliance by explicitly disabling services

+#### Consolidated Billing

+- Can be enabled / disabled.
+- Combined Usage
+  - Combine the usage across all AWS accounts in the AWS Organization to share the volume pricing, Reserved Instances and Savings Plans discounts
+- One Bill
+  - Get one bill for all AWS Accounts in the AWS Organization
+- Management account can turn off Reserved Instances discount sharing for any account in the AWS Organization, including itself.

+### AWS Control Tower

 ## Advanced Identity

 ### AWS Security Token Service (STS)